akzaidi/hungry-cookbook/ThaiBasilChicken.md

-Thai Basil Chicken
+# Thai Basil Chicken

-Ingredients:
+## Ingredients:

-4 minced chicken thighs
+- 4 minced chicken thighs
-half an onion or shallot thinly sliced
+- half an onion or shallot thinly sliced
-2 red thai chilis sliced
+- 2 red thai chilis sliced
-1 cup of green beans cut into little cubes
+- 1 cup of green beans cut into little cubes
-3 cloves garlic minced
+- 3 cloves garlic minced
-1 cup basil thinly sliced
+- 1 cup basil thinly sliced

-For the sauce:
+### For the sauce:

-1 cup chicken broth
+- 1 cup chicken broth
-2 tablespoons hoisin sauce
+- 2 tablespoons hoisin sauce
-2 tablespoons soy sauce
+- 2 tablespoons soy sauce
-1/8 teaspoon red chilli powder
+- 1/8 teaspoon red chilli powder
-2 - 3 teaspoons sugar
+- 2 - 3 teaspoons sugar

-Direction:
+## Directions:

 1. Combine ingredients for the sauce into a bowl, then set aside
 2. Into a large skillet add 3 tablespoons olive oil, add chicken when skillet is hot and cook thouroughly